OpenEvalProject/evals/manuscripts/elife-46454/v1/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/46454/elife-46454-fig8-v1.jpg)

-**Figure 8.:** Spok diversification.See main text for a description of the models.
+**Figure 8.:** See main text for a description of the models.
 The models assume that an ancestral Spok homolog was present in the ancestor of both P. anserina and P. comata.
 The Spok diversification is traced by the inner lines.
 Spok2 is not included because its genomic location and sequence provide little clue as to its evolutionary history with respect to the other Spok homologs.
 Brown boxes represent divergence among the lineages, eventually forming P. comata and P. anserina.
 P. pauciseta is excluded for simplicity as in all cases it would need to obtain Spok3, Spok4 and the Spok block prior to diverging from P. anserina, and then have no divergence since the species split, or the Spok block would have to be transferred between the species.

-## Evolutionary history of the Spok gene family
+### Evolutionary history of the Spok gene family

 Grognet et al. (2014) demonstrated that proteins that are related to the SPOKs are distributed across a diverse group of Ascomycota, but the majority of them are very diverged.
 Here, we have identified a group of more closely related homologs (clade II) from genome sequences that have been released since the Grognet et al. (2014) study, allowing us to analyze the evolutionary history at a finer resolution.
 The phylogenetic distribution of the clade II Spok homologs supports the general hypothesis that the Spok genes are transferred horizontally among evolutionarily disparate groups, as suggested by Grognet et al. (2014).
 For example, the eurotiomycete Polytolypa hystricis possesses a homolog that is closely related to the Podospora Spok genes.
 However, the phylogeny presented here shows that a subset of the clade II homologs agree with the relationships among closely related species (Maharachchikumbura et al., 2015), suggesting an alternative hypothesis whereby the Spok genes are ancestral to the Sordariomycetes but lost frequently.
 Such a scenario would imply that there are long-term consequences of possessing spore-killer genes, even if they are fixed in the population.
 These two hypotheses are not mutually exclusive, and with our data, we are not able to disentangle their relative importance for the observed pattern.

 The diversification pattern may also give insight into the possibility that SPOK homologs function as drivers in lineages other than Podospora.
 The phylogeny presented here suggests that the clade I homologs do not represent meiotic drive genes because only one presumably orthologous copy is typically found.
 By contrast, the numerous closely related Spok homologs of clade II may be driving.
 For example, in F. oxysporum f. sp. cepae four nearly identical copies are found, resembling the distribution of the Spok genes in Podospora.
 However, no sexual cycle has been observed in F. oxysporum.
 Given that we demonstrate vegetative killing with Spok3, it is possible that the Fusarium Spok genes operate in vegetative tissue to ensure the maintenance of the pathogenic-associated chromosomes.
 Alternatively, as F. oxysporum strains have been found with both mating type alleles (O'Donnell et al., 2004), there may be a cryptic sexual cycle in which the Spok homologs are active.

-## Conclusions
+### Conclusions

 With this study, we have provided a robust connection between the phenotype and genotype of spore-killing in P. anserina.
 We showed that meiotic drive in Podospora spp. is governed by genes of the Spok family, a single locus drive system that confers both killing and resistance within a single protein, which synergize to create hierarchical dynamics by the combination of homologs at different genomic locations.
 We define Psk-1, Psk-2, Psk-5, Psk-7, Psk-8, and Psk-S in terms of Spok gene content and describe the interactions among them.
 The Spok genes are prone to duplication, diversification and movement in the genome.
 Furthermore, our results indicate that they probably evolved via cross-species transfer, highlighting the potential risks of the release of synthetic gene drivers for biological control invading non-target species.
 Moreover, we present evidence that homologs of the Spok genes might have similar dynamics across other groups of fungi, including pathogenic strains of Fusarium.
 Taken together, the Spok system provides insight into how the genome can harbor numerous independent elements that enact their own agendas and affect the evolution of multiple taxa.

 ## Materials and methods

-## Fungal material
+### Fungal material

 The fungal strains used in this study are listed in Table 1 and were obtained from the collection maintained at the Laboratory of Genetics at Wageningen University (van der Gaag et al., 2000) and the University of Bordeaux.
 Strains with the ‘Wa’ identifier were collected from the area around Wageningen between 1991 and 2000 (van der Gaag et al., 1998; van der Gaag et al., 2000; Hermanns et al., 1995).
 Strains S, Y, and Z were collected in France in 1937 (Rizet, 1952; Belcour et al., 1997).
 Strain S is commonly used as a wildtype reference, and an annotated genome (Espagne et al., 2008) is publicly available at the Joint Genome Institute MycoCosm website (https://genome.jgi.doe.gov/programs/fungi/index.jsf) as ‘Podan2’.
 A strain labeled T (referred to herein as TG) was kindly provided by Andrea Hamann and Heinz Osiewacz from the Goethe University Frankfurt and originates from the laboratory of Denise Marcou.
 However, as the genome sequence of TG did not match that reported by Silar et al. (2019), but instead is a strain of P. anserina, we included in our dataset another strain labeled T from the Wageningen Collection that was originally provided by the laboratory of Léon Belcour.
 We referred to this strain as TD, and sequenced it using only Illumina HiSeq (see Appendix 2 for further discussion).
 It remains unclear where exactly TD and TG were collected, given the labeling confusion.

 Representative strains of the Psk spore-killer types from the Wageningen collection were phenotyped to confirm the interactions described by van der Gaag et al. (2000).
 Strains Wa87 and Wa53 were selected as representative of the Psk-1 type, Wa28 for Psk-2, Wa21 for Psk-3, Wa46 for Psk-4, Y for Psk-5, Wa47 for Psk-6, and Wa58 for Psk-7.
 Strains S and Wa63 were used as reference strains and are annotated as Psk-S. Strain Wa58 mated poorly in general, so strain Z was also used as a mating tester for the Psk-7 spore-killer type.
 For all crossing experiments and genome sequencing, we isolated self-sterile monokaryons (i.e., haploid strains containing only one nuclear type) from spontaneously produced five-spored asci (Rizet and Engelmann, 1949), identified their mating type (mat+ or mat–) by crossing them to tester strains, and annotated them with + or – signs accordingly.

-## Culture and crossing conditions
+### Culture and crossing conditions

 All crosses were performed on Petri dishes with Henks Perfect barrage medium (HPM).
 This media is a modified recipe of PASM2 agar (van Diepeningen et al., 2008), to which 5 g/L of dried horse dung is added prior to autoclaving.
 Strains were first grown on solid minimal medium, PASM0.2.
 For each cross, a small area of mycelium of each of two monokaryons was excised from the plates and transferred to HPM.
 Perithecia (fruiting bodies) form at the interface between sexually compatible mat+ and mat– monokaryons.
 Mature perithecia with fully developed ascospores were harvested after 8–11 days and the percentage of two-spored asci was evaluated to determine the killing percentage (Box 1—figure 1).
 All cultures were incubated at 27°C under 70% humidity for a 12:12 light:dark cycle.
 Barrage formation, whereby confrontations between mycelia of two different strains will produce a visible line of dead cells if they are vegetatively incompatible, was also evaluated on HPM.
 For details, see van der Gaag et al. (2003).

-## Experimental design for crosses
+### Experimental design for crosses

 To determine the epistatic interactions between the different Psks, crosses were set up according to the following design (Figure 4—figure supplement 4A).
 Monokaryons of two parental strains (P1 and P2) were confronted on Petri dishes with solid HPM media and perithecia were dissected upon maturation, which takes place after 9–12 days.
 If only four-spored asci were observed, P1 and P2 are the same Psk, otherwise they represent different Psks.
 A spore was selected from a two-spored ascus to generate an F1 strain for further crosses: selfing or backcrossing to the parental strains.
 As most F1 strains from two-spored asci will be homokaryotic for a driver, they will result in four-spored asci when selfed, except in the case of mutual killing (Figure 4—figure supplement 4B).
 Mutual killing can also result in completely empty asci if the drivers are at the same locus.
 By crossing the F1 strains to both + and – strains of P1 and P2, we can distinguish between mutual killing, mutual resistance, and dominance.
 If none of the crosses yield two-spored asci, there is mutual resistance (Figure 4—figure supplement 4).
 In a dominance interaction, for example when P1 is dominant to P2, the F1 strain will produce four-spored asci with both mating types (+/–) of P1, but will have two-spored asci with both mating types of P2.
 If two-spored asci were observed in crosses to both P1 and P2, or if there are two-spored asci when the F1 is selfed, then there is mutual killing.

-## DNA and RNA extraction and sequencing
+### DNA and RNA extraction and sequencing

-## Culturing, extracting and sequencing genomic DNA using Illumina HiSeq
+#### Culturing, extracting and sequencing genomic DNA using Illumina HiSeq

 Monokaryotic strains of P. anserina were grown on plates of PASM0.2 covered with cellophane.
 The fungal material was harvested by scraping mycelium from the surface of the cellophane and placing 80–100 mg of mycelium in 1.5 ml Eppendorf tubes, which were then stored at −20°C. Whole-genome DNA was extracted using the Fungal/Bacterial Microprep kit (Zymo; www.zymo.com) and sequenced using the SNP and SEQ Technology platform (SciLifeLab, Uppsala, Sweden), where paired-end libraries were prepared and sequenced with the Illumina HiSeq 2500 platform (125-bp-long reads) or HiSeq X (150-bp-long reads) (Table 1).

-## Culturing, extracting and sequencing genomic DNA using PacBio RSII
+#### Culturing, extracting and sequencing genomic DNA using PacBio RSII

 In order to generate high-molecular-weight DNA that is suitable for sequencing using PacBio, eight strains were grown on PASM0.2 for 5–7 days (Table 1).
 The agar with mycelium was cut into small pieces and used as inoculum for flasks containing 200 ml 3% malt extract solution, which were then incubated on a shaker for 10–14 days at 27°C. The mycelia were filtered from the flasks, cut into small pieces and ~1 g was allotted into 2 ml tubes with screw-on caps, after which the tubes were stored at −20°C. High-molecular-weight DNA was then extracted following the procedure described in Sun et al. (2017).
 In brief, the mycelium was freeze-dried and then macerated, and DNA was extracted using Genomic Tip G-500 columns (Qiagen) and cleaned using the PowerClean DNA Clean-Up kit (MoBio Labs).
 The cleaned DNA was sequenced at the Uppsala Genome Center (SciLifeLab, Uppsala, Sweden) using the PacBio RSII platform (Pacific Biosciences).
 For each sample, 10 kb libraries were prepared and sequenced using four SMRT cells and the C4 chemistry with P6 polymerase.

-## Culturing, extracting and sequencing genomic DNA using MinION Oxford Nanopore
+#### Culturing, extracting and sequencing genomic DNA using MinION Oxford Nanopore

 DNA extraction was performed as for the PacBio sequencing, except that the mycelia were dissected to remove the original agar inocula and the DNA was purified using magnetic beads (SpeedBeads, GE) then sequenced without further size-selection.
 Monokaryotic samples TG+ and CBS237.71– were sequenced first in a barcoded run on a R9.5.1 flowcell using the Oxford Nanopore Technologies (ONT) rapid barcoding kit (1.5 µl RBK004 enzyme to 8.5 µl DNA per reaction).
 Owing to low tagmentation efficiency, we did additional sequencing for TG+ using the ligation sequencing kit (LSK108, R9.4.1 flowcell).
 500 ng DNA (25 µl) was mixed with 1.5 µl NEB Ultra-II EP enzyme and 3.5 µl NEB Ultra-II EP buffer and incubated for 10 min at 20°C and 10 min at 65°C, before addition of 20 µl AMX adaptor, 1 µl ligation enhancer, and 40 µl NEB Ultra-II ligase.
 After ligation, the standard ONT washing and library loading protocol was followed and the sample was sequenced on a R9.4.1 flowcell.
 After sufficient sequencing depth had been achieved for sample TG+, the flowcell was washed and the remaining barcoded samples were loaded to improve coverage for sample CBS237.71–.
 The sample Y+ yielded less DNA (150 ng in 15 µl) and hence half the normal volume of adaptor was used (10 µl) and ligated using 20 µl Blunt/TA ligase for 15 min.
 Otherwise, the standard protocol was followed, with sequencing done in a R9.4.1 flowcell.
 Basecalling and barcode split was done using Guppy 1.6 and Porechop (ONT) for all samples.

-## RNA sequencing
+#### RNA sequencing

 We generated transcriptomic data from dikaryotic strains that undergo spore-killing during selfing.
 The S14 backcrosses (see below) were mated to the strain S in order to obtain killer heteroallelic spores (from four-spore asci) that were dissected from ripe fruiting bodies (see Figure 2—figure supplement 2).
 The spores were germinated in plates of PASM2 with 5 g/L ammonium acetate added.
 Two days after germination, the culture was stored in PASM0.2 media at 4°C to arrest growth.
 From that stock, we inoculated HPM plates with either a polycarbonate track etched 76 mm 0.1 µm membrane disk (Poretics, GVS Life Sciences, USA) (Psk1xS5 and Psk7xS5) or a cellophane layer (Psk2xS5 and Psk5xS5) on top.
 The mycelia were grown for ~11 days and harvested for RNA extraction when the first spores were shot into the plate lid, ensuring several stages of fruiting body development.
 Note that P. anserina starts to degrade cellophane after ~6 days, and therefore the polycarbonate membrane allows for longer growing periods.
 Spore-killing was independently confirmed on HPM plates inoculated without a membrane.
 In addition, in order to improve gene annotation, we grew the strains Wa63– and TD+ on a cellophane layer on HPM for 11 and 7 days, respectively, to capture transcripts occurring during the monokaryotic phase.

 The harvested mycelia were immediately frozen in liquid nitrogen and stored at −80°C until RNA extraction.
 Next, 150 mg of frozen tissue was ground under liquid nitrogen and total RNA was extracted using an RNeasy Plant Mini Kit (Qiagen, Hilden, Germany).
 The quality of RNA was checked on the Agilent 2100 Bioanalyzer (Agilent Technologies, USA).
 All RNA samples were treated with DNaseI (Thermo Scientific).
 Sequencing libraries were prepared using an NEBNext Ultra Directional RNA Library Prep Kit for Illumina (New England Biolabs).
 The mRNA was selected by purifying polyA+ transcripts (NEBNext Poly(A) mRNA Magnetic Isolation Module, New England Biolabs).
 Finally, paired-end libraries were sequenced with Illumina HiSeq 2500 at the SNP and SEQ Technology platform.

-## Genomic analyses
+### Genomic analyses

 For both DNA and RNA Illumina HiSeq reads, adapters were identified with cutadapt v.
 1.13 (Martin, 2011) and then trimmed using Trimmomatic 0.36 (Bolger et al., 2014) with the options ILLUMINACLIP:adapters.fasta:1:30:9 LEADING:20 TRAILING:20 SLIDINGWINDOW:4:20 MINLEN:30.
 Only filtered reads with both forward and reverse were kept for downstream analyses.
 For short-read mapping, we used BWA v.
 0.7.17 (Li and Durbin, 2010) with PCR duplicate marking of Picard v.
 2.18.11 (http://broadinstitute.github.io/picard/), followed by local indel re-aligning implemented in the Genome Analysis Toolkit (GATK) v.
 3.7 (Van der Auwera et al., 2013).
 Mean depth of coverage was calculated with QualiMap v.2.2 (Okonechnikov et al., 2016).